 Kites are generally known to be traps positioned on the migration routes of ungulates and especially of gazelles.
 They consist in long walls (about 50 - 70 cm high) converging to an enclosure, the corners of which are equipped with caches allowing hidden hunters to shoot the trapped animals.
-Kites can extend over many kilometers.
+Kites can extend over many kilometres.
 In Azraq area, kites are clearly oriented in a way to trap the herds moving towards the oasis.
 We can find also many examples that seem to be designed for intercepting the animals when they come for drinking, along a wadi or and on the bank of a body of water.
 Some kites take clearly advantage of the topography, as show the illustrations below:

-It supposes the sens of space organization and a collaboration among the community or even between communities.
-They also attest of a trend to a relative sedentariness or seasonal settling.
+Building those structures supposes the sense of space organization and a collaboration among the community or even between communities.
+It also attests of a trend to a relative sedentariness or seasonal settling.
 Up to about 7000 BC, the people of the Eastern Desert had a hunters and gatherers lifestyle and used to follow the wild herds.
 With kites, the predation technique changes, humans somehow stay in the same area for tracking herds.
 We find a high concentration of kites in the Eastern Desert of Jordan.
 However, this trap system has been used over a very extended geographic area, from the Near East to the Central Asia and from the Caucasus to the Arabic Peninsula.
 Jordanian desert kites study must therefore be integrated in a comprehensive understanding of a large scale phenomenon.
-We can distinguish local typologies.
+We can even distinguish local typologies.

 ...a large free space surrounded with a line of stones